jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **more than 25% ownership or control interest** has the meaning set out in subsection (4)
   - **more than 25% subsidiary** has the meaning set out in subsection (5)
-  - **natural and physical resources** has the meaning set out in section 11 of the Natural and Built Environment Act 2023
+  - **natural and physical resources** has the meaning set out in section 2(1) of the Resource Management Act 1991
   - **natural environment** includes land, water, air, soil, all forms of plants and animals (whether native to New Zealand or introduced), and ecosystems and their constituent parts
   - **New Zealand listed issuer** means a listed issuer that is incorporated in New Zealand or, in the case of a managed investment scheme, established under New Zealand law
   - **non-occupation outcome** has the meaning set out in clause 17 of Schedule 2